pcdd-group/stunning-fiesta/README.md

-# longstrfind
+# stunning-fiesta
-A Java utility class for manipulating keywords in million-length strings
+It is a Java tool class used to count keywords in million-word novels

+## Instructions for use
+1. Introduce dependencies
+2. Call the static method StrFindUtils.xxx()